Privatized housing resident advocate established for LRAFB

+In accordance with the Military Housing Privatization Initiative Tenant Bill of Rights signed earlier this year, base officials recently appointed a privatized housing resident advocate for Team Little Rock.

-Sandy Smock, installation privatized housing resident advocate, poses for a photo at Little Rock Air Force Base, Arkansas, July 20, 2020.
-The installation privatized housing resident advocate takes a proactive approach to ensure military members’ and their families’ concerns with PH are addressed and elevated to the appropriate levels within the chain of command.
-(U.S. Air Force photo by Airman 1st Class Mariam K. Springs)
+According to AFI32-6000, the installation privatized housing resident advocate takes a proactive approach to ensure military members’ and their families’ concerns with privatized housing are addressed and elevated to the appropriate levels within the chain of command.

+“I work with leadership and staff who sincerely have the well-being of our Airmen on their minds, and that is essential for me to accomplish what I need to do as an advocate,” said Sandy Smock, Little Rock Air Force Base privatized housing resident advocate.
+“This position involves skillsets I have built upon in various roles along with my desire to problem solve, and make positive differences for our service members and their families.
+It offers numerous opportunities to build partnerships and relationships while serving those who serve.”

+Smock will serve as a liaison between the installation’s privatized housing partner and residents to ensure quality housing and fair treatment for active-duty members, as well as provide appropriate resolution or preventing unnecessary escalation of a concern or discrepancy while residing in base housing.

 |Date Taken: